- function_num - A number that specifies which function to use in calculating subtotals within a list. See table below for full list.

 Excel has a Subtotal feature that automatically inserts SUBTOTAL formulas in sorted data.
 You can find this feature at Data > Outline > Subtotal.
 SUBTOTAL formulas inserted this way use the standard function numbers 1-11.
 This allows the subtotal results to remain visible even as rows are hidden and displayed when the outline is collapsed and expanded.

 Note: although the Outline feature is an "easy" way to insert subtotals in a set of data, a Pivot Table is a better and more flexible way to analyze data.
 In addition, a Pivot Table will separate the data from the presentation of the data, which is a best practice.

-- When function_num is between 1-11, SUBTOTAL includes values that are hidden
+- When function_num is between 1-11, SUBTOTAL includes manually hidden rows.

-- When function_num is between 101-111, SUBTOTAL excludes values that are hidden
+- When function_num is between 101-111, SUBTOTAL excludes manually hidden rows.

 - In filtered lists, SUBTOTAL always ignores values in hidden rows, regardless of function_num.

 - SUBTOTAL ignores other SUBTOTAL formulas that exist in references to prevent double-counting.